 Once the sausage is cooked, remove from the pan and set on a plate for later, saving the rendered fat in the pan.

 Add onion and bell pepper to the pan you cooked the sausage in.
 Cook, stirring occasionally, until the vegetables begin to soften, about 5-6 minutes.

 Add mushrooms, marinara sauce, olives, oregano and garlic powder to the pan with the veggies.
+Add in the cooked Italian sausage.
 Stir to incorporate and bring the sauce to a quick boil.
 Immediately turn down to simmer until the potatoes are done.

 Once the potatoes are done, slice them in half lengthwise.
 Smash and loosen the insides with a fork.